 It was the 4.4.
 April Lazada sales, so I thought why not give myself a birthday present by getting a pink keyboard?
-It just so happened that the the Weikev Lucky65 V2 was on sale for about S$70.
+It just so happened that the the Weikav Lucky65 V2 was on sale for about S$70.
 It usually is about US$79-94, so of course it was a steal.

 Aside from the gorgeous pink version I picked up, the Lucky65 V2 is also available in: